IUPS Teaching Workshops

 IUPS 2022: Teaching workshops

-Robert Carroll, the chairman of the education committee of IUPS, together with all organizers invites you to join two IUPS & ADInstruments 2022 Teaching workshops.
-Both workshops will bring together the leading thinkers of Physiology Teaching and will feature a mix of plenary talks with small group activities that capture current educational issues related to the teaching and learning of physiology.
+The education committee of IUPS, (chair Robert Caroll) offered two IUPS & ADInstruments 2022 Teaching workshops at IUPS 2022.
+Both workshops brought leading thinkers of Physiology Teaching together and featured a mix of plenary talks with small group activities that capture current educational issues related to the teaching and learning of physiology.

-The workshops will be held online to expand participation opportunities.
-While English is the language of the workshops, all sessions will have English/Chinese translation.
-The March 26 workshop before the main IUPS congress will address “Physiology Teaching Pedagogies and Technology in Practicum”, and the May 12-13 workshop immediately following the main IUPS Congress will address “Successful Strategies for Teaching Post-COVID
+The workshops were held online to expand participation opportunities.
+While English was the language of the workshops, all sessions had English/Chinese translation.
+The March 26 workshop before the main IUPS congress addressed “Physiology Teaching Pedagogies and Technology in Practicum”, and the May 12-13 workshop immediately following the main IUPS Congress addressed “Successful Strategies for Teaching Post-COVID

 The IUPS sponsors national and regional teaching workshops that enhance the knowledge and skills of faculty who teach physiology.
 The flagship event is an international workshop which is held every 4 years as a satellite to the IUPS Congress.
 During the years between the IUPS Congress, smaller workshops around the globe address regional teaching needs.
 These activities range from workshops embedded within a conference program to stand-alone workshops of a 1 to 3-day duration.
 Meeting Reports are regularly published in Advances in Physiology Education, providing insights into current topics of educational interest.